googoojoy/pet-simulator-99-script/README.md

 copy & paste into injector: loadstring(game:HttpGet('https://rentry.co/d9zy7yck/raw',true))()

 Auto Upgrade RNG Upgrades
-Auto Craft Dice 2 , Mgea , mega 2
-auto hatch on x luck on every 10 summons will only use mega 2 on lucky instead of waisting them u can use mega up upto 9 then mega 2 on 10 for luck roll auto collect all dices from shop 24/7
+Auto Craft Dice 2 aUTO CRAFT bLUE DICE, Mgea , mega 2 auto reroll if not huge new feature :D not just devs of pet sim99 dupe titanic only recommend twice a week to be safe updated for todays update break chest auto 30% luck increase auto hatch on x luck on every 10 summons will only use mega 2 on lucky instead of waisting them u can use mega up upto 9 then mega 2 on 10 for luck roll auto collect all dices from shop 24/7